jciccio/react-js-search/README.md

 ![alt text](screenshots/search.png "React JS Search")

 **How to thank me?**
-Just click on ⭐️ button :)
+Just click on ⭐️ button or buy me a tea using the donation button below :)

 # Installation